WELCOME & REGISTRATION

 • How can we better prepare for expected periods of drought amid increased demand?

-• To what extent has public opinion shifted around hosepipe bans and water usage?
+• To what extent has public opinion shifted around water usage?

 • Are we prepared for increased risks of surface water and sewer flooding amid urbanisation?